TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-WebAPI/002 Architecture.md

 The grey boxes are "components".
 I will steal the following explanation from Robert C. Martin's book "Clean Architecture":

 > Components are units of deployment.
 They are the smallets entities that can be deployed as part of a system.
 In Java, they are jar files.
-In .NET they are DDLs.
+In .NET they are DLLs.

 In Java, components are often organized in _modules_.
 In .NET, components can be organized into various _projects_.
 Components can be considered a bit like lego-building blocks,